fredins/agda-llvm/logbook.lagda.md

 Read the following:

 - @cockx2022
+- @reinking2020 (proofs)

 Did the following:

-- Finished the new code generator, which correctly handles nested case expressions among other things.
+- Finished the new code generator, which correctly handles nested case
+  expressions among other things.

+- Defined some provable/testable properties about our Perceus algorithm.

 ### W.3 and W.4